WP M – Project Management

 - 1 pilot site FR – Euroveloroute (CA2BM)

 - 1 pilot site FR – Parvis Ostreapolis (GMVA)

-- 1 pilot site UK – Open area in a park (SBC)
+- 1 pilot site UK – Blocks in the UK (UCLan)

 Each pilot will be monitored to evaluate its performance and effectiveness.
 The result of this dual approach will be a comprehensive evidence base to support the widespread use of CIRCLE concrete in many areas of the urban environment, helping local authorities and businesses to build resilience and adaptation to climate change, contributing to the reduction of emissions associated with concrete production, and providing a sustainable circular solution to urban water problems arising from impervious soils.

 WP T4 – Dissemination and transfer of results

 Coordinator: ESITC Caen; Co-Leaders: EQIOM BETONS, UEA, UCLan

 The objective of this WP is to ensure that the results of the project are transferred to all interested members of the public so that dissemination is ensured throughout the EU.
 For this purpose, different means will be developed:

 For professionals, we will write technical guides, which will include all the specificities of the product, taking into account the manufacturing constraints and implementation sites.
 These guides will be downloadable free of charge.
 In addition to the theory, an on-site training at EQIOM will be carried out, in order to combine theory with practice.
 Finally, for professionals and end-users who would not have been able to travel, webinars will be carried out as an intermediary between the technical guides and the on-site training.

 For the scientific community, all of the project’s advances and results will be presented at national and international conferences and local events by ESITC, UCLan and UEA.
 These events will be an opportunity to reach a university audience of scientists and future professionals who are aware of the innovations that respond to current economic and ecological challenges.